jaros1/Money-Network/README.md

 This is an attempt to make money free.
 To build a bridge between our present traditional monetary system and an ecosystem of complementare and alternative money systems.
 A monetary ecosystem will solve many of the problems the world are facing today.

 The vision here is one wallet with easy access to any kind of money.
 Be free.
 Use the money systems you like and not only the money system that has been forced on you for over 300 years.
+Do not we all hate banks?

 Here is the demo.
 Someone more skilled than I may bring the vision into real existence.

 ## Project status